cncf/k8s-conformance/v1.14/h3c-cloudos/README.md

 To recreate these results

-1. Install  H3C CloudOS5.0 Platform.
+1. Install  H3C CloudOS Platform.
 2. Retrieve a \`.kubeconfig\` file with administrator credentials on that cluster and set the environment variable KUBECONFIG export KUBECONFIG=PATH_TO_KUBECONFIG export KUBECTL_PATH=PATH_TO_KUBECTL